 Pearl Food Hall took Bbot’s in-venue ordering system and hit the ground running.
 Managing orders and payments from over 100 individual tables on campus needed a powerful online tool, and they created a multi-vendor menu to suit their needs.
 Three apartment buildings situated on Pearl’s campus also benefited from the change.
 Guests staying in any of the 638 apartment units can order from any vendor and have their food delivered right to their door.

-Implementing this new setup took time and care, and although it had been in the works for some time, Grace didn’t have a way to implement residential delivery.
+Implementing this new setup took time and care, and although it had been in the works for some time, Smith didn’t have a way to implement residential delivery.
 Bbot not only created a new opportunity for fulfillment; Pearl and their online solution worked so well together that they increased their residential sales delivery by 346%.

-When making the shift to Bbot’s platform, Grace committed to keeping her staff happy and supported.
+When making the shift to Bbot’s platform, Smith committed to keeping her staff happy and supported.
 She knew she was asking her busboys to take on an entirely new job and worried about turnover.
 Bussers were going from working 20 to 30 tables to serving over 700 tables across several blocks.
 Her empathy and patience paid off.
 Her team eagerly accepted the new challenge and rolled up their sleeves to take on their roles.
 Pearl didn’t lose a single employee in the transition, and they’ve increased wages from $12 to $16 per hour.

 Bbot's unique online multi-vendor ordering system created a branded universe benefitting the diners and servers.
 Guests easily place orders from any vendor they want, and servers gather the orders from vendors for a single, speedy delivery to the guest.